Shailendra Kumar

 Shailendra Kumar Pasi (born 25 July 1960) is an Indian politician belonging to the Jansatta Dal (Loktantrik).
 He was three times member of Lok Sabha from the Kaushambi constituency (2009–2014) & Chail constituency (1998–99) & (2004–2009) in Uttar Pradesh from the Samajwadi Party.
-He has been a Member of the Legislative Assembly (MLA) twice.
+He has been a Member of the Legislative Assembly (MLA) twice from Congress.

-Furthermore, he is the son of former Union Minister of India and senior Indian National Congress leader late Dharamveer and elder brother of ex-MLA for Soraon, Satyaveer Munna.
+Furthermore, he is the son of former Union Minister of State in the Fourth Indira Gandhi ministry and senior Indian National Congress leader late Dharmavir and elder brother of ex-MLA for Soraon, Satyaveer Munna.